Gebec/personal-blog/content/blog/2021-12-14-lobotomized-owl.md

 ### Usage of the selector
 The main usage for this selector is to control the flow on a page.
 To control horizontal or vertical spacing between elements on a page or container.
-There exist some other ways but mostly you will end up with a problem how to change spacing of the first element.
+There exist some other ways, but mostly you will end up with a problem how to change spacing of the first element.
-The Lobotomized Owl will not select the first element that is easy win for us.
+The Lobotomized Owl will not select the first element and that is easy win for us.

 Check out the following CodePen to compare Lobotomized Owl selector with some other ways how to control vertical spacing.